ZupIT/charlescd/villager/README.md

 * Villager has a pluggable architecture that enables the integration with Container Registries of different cloud providers.
 * It abstracts every cloud provider API implementations.
-* Provide a unique API to search for tags in your registry, or listen to your registry to check if a given image is being uploaded.
+* Provides a unique API to search for tags, or listen to your registry to check if a given image is being uploaded.

 ## How to use